Google Dynamic Search Ads: 6 Tips to Serve More Relevant Ads

 In addition to consolidating campaigns, DSAs will also teach you how folks search for your services by market.

-In all use cases of DSA, you’ll benefit from keyword harvesting (learning valuable ways your prospects search), which enables smarter keyword planning and campaign structure.
+In all use cases of Dynamic Search Ads, you’ll benefit from keyword harvesting (learning valuable ways your prospects search), which enables smarter keyword planning and campaign structure.

 DSAs are the ultimate expression of a “data acquisition” strategy—using these ads teaches you how your prospects search, how much those searches cost, and how easy it is for Google to crawl your site.